skyzh/skyzh-site/content/pages/cv.md

 May 2020 — Now

+TiKV is a distributed key-value storage engine behind the MySQL-compatible HTAP database TiDB.
+I worked on several components of TiKV.

 * TiKV Maintainer, Co-leader of Coprocessor SIG
     * Migrate the TiKV Coprocessor framework to use TiDB Chunk format (similar to Apache Arrow) during the computation process, as a mentee in Community Bridge mentorship.
 This is so-called [Full Chunk-based Computing](https://github.com/tikv/tikv/issues/7724) project.
 (May 2020 — July 2020)
         * Also check out the [blog post](https://tikv.org/blog/communitybridge-mentorship/) by me.